guliyevdev/Vue-google-maps-directions/README.md

 ## Starting the app

-First open map.vue and put your key in the api button.
-In the project directory, you can run:
+First, open map.vue and paste your key.
+In the project directory you can run:
 ```
 npm install
 npm run serve